-Sarah Bowen is a professor and Director of the Graduate Program in Sociology in the Department of Sociology and Anthropology at North Carolina State University.
-Her research focuses on food systems, social institutions, and inequality, with a particular focus on the structural roots of diet disparities and food insecurity.
+Sarah Bowen is Professor of Sociology and Director of the Graduate Program in Sociology in the Department of Sociology and Anthropology at North Carolina State University.
+Her research focuses on food systems, social institutions, and inequality.
 Dr. Bowen is the author of two books: Divided Spirits: Tequila, Mezcal, and the Politics of Production (University of California Press, 2015) and Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It (Oxford University Press, 2019), as well as numerous articles.
 She uses mainly qualitative and community-based methods in her work and has conducted research in the United States and in France, Mexico, and Sweden.

 Google Scholar page: https://scholar.google.com/citations?user=P0mLtJgAAAAJ

 - *Bowen, Sarah, Joslyn Brenton, and Sinikka Elliott.
 2019.
 Pressure Cooker: Why Home Cooking Won’t Solve Our Problems and What We Can Do About It.
 New York: Oxford University Press.